PhantornRU/AdaptiveSpritesDMItool/README.md

 - There is no REDO hotkey.
 - Inconvenient location of windows (at the moment, the interface is being improved)
 - It is necessary to add a button to invert the parallel state for the config
-- After saving, the parallel state starts showing an alternative reality when mirroring (how can that be...).
-- - A rare bug that occurs if you do the save incorrectly.
-I'm trying to find out how it's called (it's called when all the configs have been removed and resaved.
-A very strange and annoying bug =/

 #
 #